alexa-js/alexa-app/UPGRADING.md

 ### Upgrading to >= 5.0.0

-* Drop support for all NodeJS versions lower than 10
+* Node.js 10 or later is now required.

 ### Upgrading to >= 4.0.1